naimanodi/naimanodi.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year Master's student at Universität Trier, Germany, and I am currently looking for internships in the field of Natural Language Processing, preferably in the area of Generative AI.
+I'm a  Master's student at Universität Trier, Germany, and I am currently looking for internships in the field of Natural Language Processing, preferably in the area of Generative AI.

-My research interest are in Large language Model.

 I am also interested for any research collaborations in academics. 📊